 Photo credit StockSnap

 Exposure to inadequate working or living conditions over time causes serious health problems.
 Doctors sometimes refer to this phenomenon as Sick Buildings Syndrome.
 According to research, the leading culprit of office workers’ health woes is poor lighting and it has a clear connection to eye pain .
-Another study published in 2011 by Kholasezadeh showed a strong correlation between poor lightning and fatigue, headache, depression, tiredness, general discomfort and loss in productivity .
+Another study published in 2011 by Kholasezadeh showed a strong correlation between poor lighting and fatigue, headache, depression, tiredness, general discomfort, and loss in productivity .

 How bad is bad lighting?

 Achieving optimal lighting is much more challenging than merely turning on a few more light bulbs or using blinds.
 Dr. Alan Hedge is one of the most cited ergonomists in the world.
-His entire work is focused on answering one (seemingly) simple question: How to design a perfect working environment that will maximize workers comfort and productivity?
+His entire work is focused on answering one (seemingly) simple question: How to design a perfect working environment that will maximize workers' comfort and productivity?
 Over the past three decades, he has published more than 250 scientific articles and wrote over 50 book chapters on the subject of the working environment.
 Currently, Dr. Hedge is a professor in the Department of Design and Environmental Analysis, Cornell University.